Financial Aid Withdrawal Policy for Graduate Students

 If you receive less Title IV aid than the amount earned based on the Return to Title IV Calculation, the institution will offer you a disbursement (referred to as post-withdrawal disbursement) of the earned loan funds that were processed by, but for which you did not receive, prior to your last date of attendance or academic activity.

 Post-withdrawal of Title IV Loan funds: The institution will obtain confirmation from you before making any disbursement of loan funds that you have accepted/applied for from a post-withdrawal disbursement.
 The institution will notify you in writing prior to making any post-withdrawal disbursement of loan funds.
-The information provided will include the details necessary for you (i.e. type and amount of the loan funds) to make an informed decision as to whether you would like to accept any disbursement of loan funds and this notification will be provided within 30 days of the date of a institution’s determination that you have been withdrawn.
+The information provided will include the details necessary for you (i.e. type and amount of the loan funds) to make an informed decision as to whether you would like to accept any disbursement of loan funds and this notification will be provided within 30 days of the date of the institution’s determination that you have been withdrawn.
 This notice will include information that you do have the right to decline all or a portion of the funds.
 The notice will request written confirmation of any post-withdrawal disbursement that you wish to have disbursed.
 The institution will make any disbursement approved by you within 180 days from the date of the school’s determination of your withdrawal.
 If no confirmation is received within 14 days, the institution is not required to make the post-withdrawal disbursement.